 Heart Disease is often thought of something that progresses throughout a lifetime of dubious lifestyle choices, and therefore only affects adults; both of which are incorrect.
 Children can also suffer from heart conditions, and those conditions can go undiscovered until adulthood.
-Paediatric cardiac disease fall into three general categories: congenital heart defects (CHD), acquired heart diseases, and arrhythmias.
+Pediatric cardiac disease fall into three general categories: congenital heart defects (CHD), acquired heart diseases, and arrhythmias.

 These heart conditions range in severity from those that require immediate intervention to those that will improve on their own with time.
 For families and our smallest patients, they can all be terrifying.
-However, advances in paediatric surgery, prenatal testing, and medical research have significantly increased the survival rates and quality of life for children who suffer from heart disease.
+However, advances in pediatric surgery, prenatal testing, and medical research have significantly increased the survival rates and quality of life for children who suffer from heart disease.